 A number of other related policies that provide greater specificity can be found in Appendix A.

-For policy clarification and interpretation, please contact the Vice President for Planning and CIO at 570-941-6185.
+For policy clarification and interpretation, please contact the Chief Information Officer at 570-941-6185.
 For legal advice and interpretation of law, please contact the Office of General Counsel at 570-941-6213.